-Pilot project Service proposed Countries involved directly Concerned TRACECA project Nizhniy Pyanj ILC Cargo facilities, warehousing and other logistics related investment Tajikistan ILC project
+Pilot project Service proposed Countries involved directly Concerned TRACECA project Nizhniy Pyandj ILC Cargo facilities, warehousing and other logistics related investment Tajikistan ILC project

-As a result of the first phase of MOS I and ILC implementation, for the above mentionned pilot project, a feasibility study was elaborated.
-Short summary of this project can be found here: LOGMOS pilot projectsTAJ.doc
+As a result of the first phase of MOS I and ILC implementation, a feasibility study was elaborated for the above pilot project.
+A short summary of this project can be found here.